a-meijer/repository1/README.md

 # repository1
-This is a repository for testing code snippets and understanding GitHub.
+This is a repository for testing and understanding GitHub